Cut-and-Paste Object Insertion by Enabling Deep Image Prior for Reshading: Discussion and Conclusions

+{ \bf Limitations.} DIPR is slow because DIP takes $15$ mins to render.
+DIPR cannot cast shadows; very hard and we leave that for our future work.
+DIPR likely copies shading, so has problems when there is little shading variation and responds poorly when there are “few” normals in the scene (Fig. \ref{fig:failure}).

-{\bf Why could this work?} It should be clear that corrections to inserted fragments are not veridical.
-As~\cite{liao2015cvpr,liao2019IJCV} noted, corrected fragments often fool humans more effectively than physically accurate lighting, likely because humans attend to complex materials much more than to consistent illumination ~\citep{berzhanskaya2005remote}.
-The alternative physics theory by ~\cite{cavanagh2005tracking} argues that the brain employs a set of rules that are convenient, but not strictly physical, when interpreting a scene from retina image.
-When these rules are violated, a perception alarm is fired, or recognition is negatively affected ~\citep{gauthier1998training}.
+{ \bf Why DIPR works?} Corrections to object shading cannot be veridical.~\cite{liao2015cvpr,liao2019IJCV} finds corrected shading often fool humans more effectively than physically accurate lighting, likely because humans attend to complex materials much more than to consistent lighting~\cite{berzhanskaya2005remote}.
+The alternative physics theory~\cite{cavanagh2005tracking} argues that the brain employs a set of rules that are convenient, but not strictly physical and a violation leads to perception alarm or affects recognition negatively~\cite{gauthier1998training}.
 Otherwise, the scene “looks right”.
-This means that humans may tolerate a considerable degree of estimation error, as long as it is of the right kind.
-By insisting that the image produces consistent inferences, we appear to be forcing errors to be ``of the right kind''.
+This means humans may tolerate a fair degree of error, as long as it is of the right kind.
+By requiring image to produce consistent inferences, we appear to be forcing errors to be ``of the right kind''.

-{\bf Need For Speed.} A desirable cut-and-paste reshading application would correct shading on inserted objects requiring no explicit 3D reasoning about either fragment or scene.
-It would do so in ways that produce consistent inferences of image analysis.
-Finally, it would be quick.
-We described a method that meets two of these three desiderata (DIP still requires minutes to render an image).

-{\bf Casting Shadows.} Our renderer can adjust the background with cast-shadows but often unrealistically.
-Therefore, we only show shading corrections on the fragment in this paper.
-Having better inferences (for eg., normal prediction network) should improve our results significantly.
-Also, better illumination modeling like Lighthouse ~\citep{srinivasan2020lighthouse} and residual appearance networks ~\citep{sengupta2019neural} should also improve background shading changes.
-We also believe GAN based losses should help in correcting background shadows.
-This can also be combined with a few recent promising work in this direction \citep{izadinia2020scene, zhan2020adversarial}.

-{\bf Extending to Videos.} Our method can reshade multiple frames at a time quite convincingly (in Fig 14 of Appendix).
-Extending to videos is a natural next step.
-Once the speed of our renderings is improved, we can also use our techniques for improving frame interpolation.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}

-This work is supported in part by NSF Grant No. 1718221, in part by ONR MURI Award N00014-16-1-2007, and in part by an award from FutureWei.
+This material is based upon work supported in part by the National Science Foundation under Grant Nos.
+2106825 and 1718221, in part by ONR MURI Award N00014-16- 1-2007, and in part by an award from FutureWei.
 We thank Derek Hoiem, Kevin Karsch, Zhizhong Li and Dominic Roberts for their feedback and suggestions on the initial draft of the paper.